-As of December 8, 2023, the price of our Common Stock was \$4.00 per share.
-We believe the likelihood that warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Common Stock.
-So long as the market price for our Common Stock is less than \$11.50 per share and the Warrants are "out of the money," we believe holders will be unlikely to exercise their Warrants on a cash basis.
+As of August 29, 2023, the price of our Common Stock was \$7.11 per share.
+We believe the likelihood that Warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Common Stock.
+If the market price for our Common Stock is less than \$11.50 per share, we believe holders will be unlikely to exercise on a cash basis their Warrants.
 To the extent the Warrants are exercised by holders, ownership interest of our stockholders will be diluted as a result of such issuances.
 Moreover, the resale of shares of Common Stock issuable upon the exercise of such Warrants, or the perception of such sales, may cause the market price of our Common Stock to decline and impact our ability to raise additional financing on favorable terms.
 See "Risk Factors - Until we are able to generate significant revenues or achieve profitability through product sales, we will require substantial additional capital to finance our operations and continue development of our product candidates.
 We cannot be certain that such additional financing will be available on terms favorable to us, or at all, which could limit our ability to grow and jeopardize our ability to continue our business operations." and "Risk Factors - Risks Related the Ownership of Our Securities" for more details.

-The shares of Common Stock being offered for resale pursuant to this prospectus by the Selling Securityholders would represent approximately 54.6% of our outstanding Common Stock as of December 8, 2023 (after giving effect to the issuance of the shares issuable upon exercise of the Warrants, the acquisition of certain shares acquirable upon the exercise of assumed options and settlement of assumed restricted stock units, and the issuance of the PIPE Shares (assuming conversion at the initial conversion price of \$10.00)).
-Furthermore, excluding the Company's affiliates, there are three beneficial owners of more than 5% of its Common Stock, which together hold an aggregate of 4,329,931 shares of Common Stock as of August 10, 2023, will be able to sell a maximum number of \$1,553,271 shares of Common Stock, assuming that all Series A Convertible Preferred Stock held is converted into the maximum number of shares of Common Stock such shares are convertible into following the floor price reset on the 47th month anniversary of August 10, 2023 and so long as the registration statement of which this prospectus forms a part is available for use.
+The shares of Common Stock being offered for resale pursuant to this prospectus by the Selling Securityholders would represent approximately 67.3% of our outstanding Common Stock as of August 10, 2023 (after giving effect to the issuance of the shares issuable upon exercise of the Warrants, the acquisition of certain shares acquirable upon the exercise of assumed options and settlement of assumed restricted stock units, and the issuance of the PIPE Shares (assuming conversion at the initial conversion price of \$10.00)).
 Given the substantial number of shares of Common Stock being registered for potential resale by Selling Securityholders pursuant to this prospectus, the sale of shares by the Selling Securityholders of a large number of shares, or the perception in the market that the Selling Securityholders of a large number of shares intend to sell shares, could increase the volatility of the market price of our Common Stock or result in a significant decline in the public trading price of our Common Stock.